-All proofs have been mechanized in Coq and are available as artifacts [Qiu et al. 2024a].
+All proofs have been mechanized in Coq and are available as artifacts [Qiu et al. 2024].
 We have also extracted unpipelined Jolteon into an OCaml executable, showing that our network model is reasonable and realistic.
-For additional details, see the appendices A, B, C, and D, which are available in the extended technical report [Qiu et al. 2024b].

 2 OVERVIEW

 2.1 Background: State Machine Replication Under Partial Synchrony